Learning High-Order Relationships of Brain Regions: Method

 \subsection{Optimization Framework}

-We propose a new IB framework named \multiheadname{} to optimize \mname{}.
+Since there are no existing IB frameworks that can be applied in our context, we propose a new IB framework named \multiheadname{} to optimize \mname{}.
 To adopt an information bottleneck view of \mname{}, we consider $X$, $Y$ and $H$ are random variables in the Markovian chain $X \leftrightarrow Y \leftrightarrow H$.
 According to our MIMR objective, we optimize

-where $\beta$ is a coefficient trading off informativeness and redundancy.
+where $I(\cdot ; \cdot)$ denotes the mutual information. $I(H; Y)$ corresponds to the informativeness and $I(H; X)$ corresponds to the redundancy. $\beta$ is a coefficient trading off informativeness and redundancy.
 Since optimizing the mutual information for high-dimensional continuous variables is intractable, we instead optimize the lower bound of Equation \ref{equ:ib2}.
 Specifically, for the first term (informativeness), it is easy to show

 where $\mathbb{H}[\cdot]$ is the entropy computation.
 Since there is no learnable component in the entropy of $Y$, we only need to optimize the second term $\mathbb{E}_{p(Y, H)}[\log q_\phi(Y|H)]$. $q_\phi$ can be considered as a model that predicts $Y$ based on $H$, which essentially corresponds to $\mathcal{F}_l \circ \mathcal{F}_w$, where $\circ$ is the function composition.
-In practice, we set $q_\phi$ as a Gaussian model with variance $1$ most probabilistic machine learning models for continuous data modeling. \citep{alemi2016deep,luo2019significance,peng2018variational,kingma2013auto}.
+In practice, we set $q_\phi$ as a Gaussian model with variance $1$ as most probabilistic machine learning models do for continuous data modeling \citep{alemi2016deep,luo2019significance,peng2018variational,kingma2013auto}.

 For the second term (redundancy) in Equation \ref{equ:ib2}, we have

 \begin{proposition} (Upper bound of $I(H;X)$ in \multiheadname{})

 \end{proposition}